 Who it is for: people who enjoy hiking and being in the world of nature (without it being out-and-out wilderness)

-When to go: October to April are the spring and summer months and the weather is usually at its most agreeable then (no guarantees though!).
+When to go: October to April are the southern hemisphere’s spring and summer months, and the weather is usually most agreeable then (but no guarantees!).
 January and February might be the best months of all.